iopt-team/iopt-landing/vulndb/several-vulnerabilities-affect-multiple-versions-of-qts-and-photo-station.md

+---
+title: A local file inclusion vulnerability that allows an unauthenticated attacker to download files from the QNAP filesystem
+---
 Several vulnerabilities have been reported to affect multiple versions of QTS and Photo Station.

 - CVE-2019-7192: This improper access control vulnerability allows remote attackers to gain unauthorized access to the system.